Mazothairos

-Mazothairos (from Mazo, derived from its location of Mazon Creek and θαιρός, thairos, meaning 'hinge' in Greek) is an extinct genus of very large insect that lived during the Carboniferous period.
-It was a member of the order Palaeodictyoptera.
-Although it is only known from very fragmentary remains from a single fossil, it is estimated to have had a wingspan of around 56 centimeters, making it one of the largest-known insects, only being rivaled in size by the largest members of the order Meganisoptera, such as Meganeura and Meganeuropsis.
+Mazothairos (from Mazo, derived from its location of Mazon Creek and θαιρός, thairos, meaning 'hinge' in Greek) is an extinct genus of insect that lived during the Carboniferous period.
+It was a member of the order Palaeodictyoptera, and is only known from a single fossil composed of a segment of the tergum and some surrounding body parts.
+It is estimated to have had a wingspan of around 56 centimeters, making it one of the largest-known insects, similar in size to the largest members of the order Meganisoptera, such as Meganeura and Meganeuropsis.

-It is the largest known member of the order Palaeodictyoptera, a group of insects characterized by their distinctive beak-like mouthparts, which possibly had a sucking pump-like organ that might have been used to pierce plant tissues and drink their liquids.
-The group is also known for the pair of winglets on the prothorax in front of the first pair of wings of its members, which gave them the epithet of "six-winged insects".
+As the largest representative of Palaeodictyoptera, it is believed to have had specialized sucking mouthparts, used to pierce plant tissues and drink their liquids, similarly to some of its relatives.
+It is also sometimes assumed to have had a pair of winglets on the prothorax in front of its first pair of wings (which give its order the epithet of "six-winged insects"), but the very fragmentary nature of its holotype specimen makes their presence difficult to verify.

-The holotype specimen of Mazothairos was found in the Mazon Creek fossil beds in modern-day Illinois, a lagerstätte formed approximately 309 million years ago during the Pennsylvanian epoch of the Carboniferous period, which is thought to have been a part of a river delta system and have had a tropical climate.
+Mazothairos lived in the Mazon Creek fossil beds in modern-day Illinois, a lagerstätte formed approximately 309 million years ago during the Pennsylvanian epoch of the Carboniferous period, which is thought to have been a part of a river delta system and have had a tropical climate.